sfkleach/JinXML/Element.md

 * Function ```readElement( Input input, Boolean mutable = false ) -> Element``` - reads an element from character-based input.
 If `mutable` is true then the element returned is mutable, otherwise it is deeply immutable.

-* Function ```readElementStream( Input input, Boolean mutable = false ) -> Iterator< Element >``` - returns a stream of elements that dynamically draws content from the input as it is accessed.
+* Function ```readElementStream( Input input, Boolean mutable = false ) -> Stream< Element >``` - returns a stream of elements that dynamically draws content from the input as it is accessed.
 If `mutable` is true then the element returned is mutable, otherwise it is deeply immutable.

 * Function ```fromString( String text, Boolean mutable = false ) -> Element``` - parses the string `text`.
 If `mutable` is true then the element returned is mutable, otherwise it is deeply immutable.